XeminoL/control-volume-analysis/README.md

 order 4 bicubic            1.594%          10.752%            11
 ```

-Best on every summary statistic, beaten on 13 of 24 individual boundaries.
-It also costs 8.40% of usable sample points, all within two cells of a coast.

 ---

 The cosine sits inside the latitude derivative.
 Area comes from `∮ R² sin φ dλ`, exact on a spherical band.
 Land is `nan`, never zero.
 Instrument error is applied to speed and bearing, not to components.
 Finite-difference steps follow the grid, because below one cell they measured interpolation noise.
 The optimiser sweeps before Newton, which otherwise finds a saddle.